jasoncast880/pockpet/README.md

 The animations look great, with my main complaint being that the animation changes aren't always responding to button presses.
 This is likely to be solved by doing 2 things:
 * Switching from button polling to interrupts
 * changing the animation calling mechanics??
-This is a firmware-cetric project, so much of my design and engineering focus and knowledge is based around the software-firmware area.
+\nThis is a firmware-cetric project, so much of my design and engineering focus and knowledge is based around the software-firmware area.
 In v2_dev I have the goals i want to set aside for version 2.